 tunings, and beat relations of a piece.

 You can adjust the tempo to generate rehearsal playback if no playing partners or recording equipment are around.

 like rotating a part to a new starting point,

 or shifting the beat relation of its components.

-You can easily isolate single parts of a piece.
+You can easily isolate single parts of a piece for rehearsal.